AmazingAng/WTF-Solidity/Languages/en/06_ArrayAndStruct_en/readme.md

     Student student; // Initially a student structure
 ```

-Elements of `struct` can be primitive types or reference types.
-And `struct` can be the element for `array` or `mapping`.
-There are two ways to assign values to `struct`:
+ There are 4 ways to assign values to `struct`:

 ```solidity
     //  assign value to structure